ralph-uy-aes/homelab/tryhackme/fundamental-skills/linux-fundamentals-III.md

 - These show logs for different services and applications
 - Great for monitoring system and application health
 - Helpful for monitoring intrusions and diagnosing performance issues

+#### Summary
+- I learned about the use of text editors, linux utilities, UNIX processes, automation via cron, package management, and logs.
+These features are fundamental for the cybersecurity side of things.